Planning-Inspectorate/appeals-back-office/appeals/api/src/server/notify/templates/site-visit-change-unaccompanied-to-access-required-appellant.content.md

 Our inspector (or their representative) will visit {{site_address}} between {{start_time}} and {{end_time}} on {{visit_date}}.

-Alternatively, and only if it is possible at the site, you can provide written consent for access for our inspector at planningcaseofficerscbos@planninginspectorate.gov.uk.
+Alternatively, and only if it is possible at the site, you can provide written consent for access for our inspector at caseofficers@planninginspectorate.gov.uk.
 Include our appeal reference number in any communication.

 # About the visit